-We strive to deliver high standards of quality care and the best possible outcomes for the children and young people placed with us.
+We strive to deliver high standards of quality care and the best possible outcomes for the children and young people with our fostering families.

 The agency is committed to the delivery of a service that exceeds the standards of care compatible with statutory and regulatory requirements.
-The agency is inspected on a regular basis by Ofsted and copies of inspection reports are available via the Ofsted website.
+The agency is inspected on a regular basis by The Care inspectorate.
 In addition, a number of the local authorities that we work with carry out checks to ensure we are meeting our mutual contractual requirements and obligations.